top of page

 LINDSEY THOMAS, PH.D.

-Lindsey Thomas (PhD 2015, University of Iowa) is an Assistant Professor in the Department of Communication at Illinois State University.
+Lindsey Thomas (PhD 2015, University of Iowa) is an Associate Professor in the Department of Communication at Illinois State University.
 Her program of research employs a variety of data collection and analysis methods to explore the intersections of families, health, and culture.
 Most recently, Dr. Thomas has been exploring the ways in which young adults who formerly resided in foster care make sense of their experiences and how experiences and sensemaking processes might connect with wellbeing outcomes.

 Image by FLOUFFY